This chapter describes the main concepts on which nevisAuth is based.

 - Integration of identity federation protocols, such as SAML2, WS-Federation and OpenID Connect

 - Support of various token formats, e.g., SAML assertion, the X.509 user certificate or the JWT claim (OpenID Connect)

-- Availability of flexible interfaces, e.g., RADIUS and the WS-Trust facade, to easily integrate external systems
+- Availability of flexible interfaces, e.g. the WS-Trust facade, to easily integrate external systems

 - Possibility to create realms/domains to enable single sign-on

 - Dynamic adjustment/upgrade of authentication strength to improve security

 - Facility to include user roles and permissions to establish a detailed and fine-grained authentication system